-Meeting of: Cabinet Date of Meeting: Monday, 22 November 2021 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Council Tax Reduction Scheme Purpose of Report: To confirm the re-adoption of the Council Tax Reduction National Scheme for 2022/2023 based on regulations and to reconfirm the Council's discretions.
-Report Owner: Leader and Cabinet Member for Performance and Resources Responsible Officer: Carys Lord - Head of Finance / Section 151 Officer Elected Member and Officer Consultation: No Elected Members have been consulted.
-Operational Manager, Exchequer Benefits and Payments, Manager Operational Manager, Accountancy Policy Framework: This is a matter for executive decision by Council
+Meeting of: Cabinet Date of Meeting: Thursday, 01 December 2022 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Council Tax Reduction Scheme Purpose of Report: To confirm the re-adoption of the Council Tax Reduction National Scheme for 2023/24 based on regulations and to reconfirm the Council's discretions.
+Report Owner: Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Matt Bowmer - Head of Finance/Section 151 Officer Elected Member and Officer Consultation: No Elected Members have been consulted.
+Operational Manager, Exchequer Benefits and Payments, Manager Operational Manager, Accountancy Policy Framework: This is a matter for Executive decision by Cabinet and referral to Council for consideration and Resolution.